-In an October 2020 report, the Department of Homeland Security singled out white supremacist violent extremism as a leading threat to national security.
-Only three months later, on Jan.
-6, 2021, thousands of rioters, including white supremacists and other extremist groups, stormed the U.S. Capitol in an attempt to overturn the results of the 2020 presidential election.
+A report from October 2020 by the Department of Homeland Security singled out white supremacist violent extremism as a leading threat to national security.
+Only three months later, thousands of rioters, including white supremacists and other extremist groups, stormed the U.S. Capitol in an attempt to overturn the results of the 2020 presidential election.
 One of those groups call themselves the “Proud Boys.”
 (Here is a look at the politicians who got behind the stolen election lie.)

 The Proud Boys are a self-described “pro-Western fraternal organization for men who refuse to apologize for creating the modern world, aka Western Chauvinists.”
 The group gained notoriety in September 2020, when, during a nationally-televised debate, President Donald Trump mentioned them by name, telling them to “stand back and stand by” after being asked by the moderator to condemn white supremacy and extremism.